ledwindra/ledwindra/README.md

-### Hi there 👋
+### Henlo there 👋

 If coding is not for fun, then what is it for?
 For money?
 Sure, because not having it can totally be not fun.

-I support diversity in tech. 🎗🏳️‍🌈👩🏽‍🔬
+I support diversity in tech and would be glad if I could engage in the activity to support this cause. 🌈👩🏽‍🔬

 - 🔭 I’m currently working as a Data Engineer at a financial technology company,
 - 🔭 I was as a Research Associate at an institution where the co-founders won Nobel Prize in Economics in 2019,
-- 🌱 I speak Indonesian, English, Python, R, and Stata,
+- 🗣 I speak Indonesian, English, Python (🐍), R, and Stata,
 - 😄 In my native language :indonesia:, it's simple to use a pronoun: "dia" (yes, it's gender neutral!),
+- 📚 Reading for pleasure is something I that I like to do besides writing programs.
+Visit my [Goodreads](https://www.goodreads.com/user/show/31603929-lukman-edwindra) page.

 <!--
 **ledwindra/ledwindra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.